 Even if I don’t practice … I’m an international law university graduate.

-I’m passionate about: kayaking, hiking, travels, history, tradition, culture.
+I’m passionate about: kayaking, hiking, biking, travels, history, tradition, culture.

 I’m curious, always looking for something special, I’m an outdoor men that practice leave no trace.